 Ed is the accountant for Infrared Medical Technology, LLC., and was the originator for the name Infrared Medical Technology.
 He received his Bachelor of Business Administration degree at St. Johns University in 1958.
 He is a Certified Public Accountant, and president of Edward T. Leuschner, CPA, PC, a tax practice specializing in taxes, tax planning, and financial planning.
 He’s been in business in Manhasset, NY, for over 35 years.
 See more information at www.etlcpa.com.

 Stephen J. Kuperberg is an Internist and Pulmonologist, as a diplomate of American Board of Internal Medicine.
 He received his medical degree from Ross University School of Medicine, where he was chapter president of the American Medical Student Association.
-He went on to complete internship and residency at the State University of New York, Health Science Center at Brooklyn, where physicians-in-training receive the academic title of Clinical Assistant Instructor.
+He went on to complete internship and residency at the State University of New York, Health Science Center at Brooklyn.
 After residency, he was appointed to the medical staff with a faculty position at two major academic medical centers in New York City.
-He then returned to State University of New York to gain specialty training in Pulmonary Disease and Critical Care Medicine, during which time he presented scientific work at Thoracic Medicine conferences across the world.
-Dr. Kuperberg is currently a junior faculty member at a top tier academic medical center in North Carolina meanwhile continuing to train in the field of advanced diagnostic and therapeutic bronchoscopy.
+He is currently with Stonybrook University’s new Cancer Care Center as Faculty, Critical Care, Interventional Pulmonary Medicine, Pulmonary Diseases.
+His Board Certifications are: Int.
+Med (CSQ: Crit.
+Care Med), Int.
+Med (CSQ: Pulmonary Disease), member: American Association for Bronchology & Interventional Pulmonology.
+He is one of the essential healthcare workers serving Suffolk County residents to control the Covid19 rates for New York State.

 Richard is a technology guru, hands-on developer, and business leader for entrepreneurs.